elixir-europe/sco-community/docs/pages/tools/index.md

 [*SpaTrio*](https://github.com/ZJUFanLab/SpaTrio) is a computational tool based on optimal transport that can align single-cell multi-omics data in space while preserving the spatial topology of the tissue section and local geometry of modality ([Yang et al. Cell Genomics 2023](https://www.sciencedirect.com/science/article/pii/S2666979X23002811)).

 [*VortRon*](https://github.com/BIMSBbioinfo/VoltRon) is a spatial omic analysis toolbox for multi-omics integration using spatial image registration.
 VoltRon is also capable of analyzing multiple types of spatially-aware data modalities.

+### Reproducibility softwares
+[*CREDO*](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-024-05695-9), a Customizable, REproducible, DOcker file generator for bioinformatics applications, has been developed as a tool to moderate reproducibility issues by building and distributing docker containers with embedded bioinformatics tools.
+CREDO simplifies the process of generating Docker images, facilitating reproducibility and efficient research in bioinformatics.
+The crucial step in generating a Docker image is creating the Dockerfile, which requires incorporating heterogeneous packages and environments such as Bioconductor and Conda.
+CREDO stores all required package information and dependencies in a Github-compatible format to enhance Docker image reproducibility, allowing easy image creation from scratch.
+The [*user-friendly GUI*](https://github.com/alessandriLuca/CREDOgui) and [*CREDO's ability to generate modular Docker images*](https://github.com/alessandriLuca/CREDOengine) make it an ideal tool for life scientists to efficiently create Docker images.

 ## Benchmark experiments